All About The Fairways

 percussionist, Lyndon Keylock, who would later marry Marian.
 As one of the few girl trios ever to front a showband

-(Sheeba and Maxi Dick and Twink being the only other ones we know of), the girls
+(Sheeba and Maxi, Dick and Twink being the only other ones of which

 became very popular with punters and the band continued to hit new